bird-team/atlas-docker/README.md

 ## Usage

-To obtain download the image, execute the following command in the
+To download the image, execute the following command in the
 terminal:

     docker pull brisbanebirdteam/build-env:latest